Leafwing-Studios/leafwing-website/content/post/reliable-change-detection.md

 However, this is a *large* amount of data duplication, even if we're clever and only store it on the systems that require `Changed<T>` data.
 This hurts our performance in unacceptable ways: particularly the memory usage (criteria 3).

-## A no-compromise solution: Change-counting ring buffers
+## A no-compromise solution: Ring-buffered change-ticks

 Despite these frustrations, we seem to be successfully stumbling towards a solution.
 We've learned that any successful solution must: